Recovering America's Wildlife Act

 before they are on the brink of extinction, more-costly emergency actions can be avoided.
 More importantly, healthy fish and wildlife populations can be safeguarded.

-find your representative and send a personal note, or give them a call, asking them to support HR2773, Recovering America's Wildlife Act.
+.From the Alliance for America's Fish & Wildlife website, send a prepared note to your U.S. Representative and Senators, asking them to support HR2773 and S2372.
+Alternatively, find your representative or senator and send a personal note, or give them a call, asking them to support the Recovering America's Wildlife Act.

 State Agency Support